Learning Fine-Grained Cross Modality Excitement for Speech Emotion Recognition: Experiments

 \subsubsection{IEMOCAP}

-IEMOCAP is consisting of five sessions of dyadic conversations between different pairs of actors.
-The total number of utterances included in the dataset is 10039.
-For each utterance, the audio, transcriptions, video and actor's motion-capturing recordings are collected and the emotion label is annotated by the majority voting results from three experienced evaluators.
+IEMOCAP consists of five sessions of dyadic conversations between different pairs of actors.
+The total number of utterances in IEMOCAP is 10,039.
+For each utterance, the audio, transcriptions, video and actor's motion-capturing recordings are collected and emotion labels are annotated by the majority voting results from three experienced evaluators.
 Following the similar experiment settings with prior studies \cite{xu2019learning,yoon2018multimodal}, we use four emotions (\emph{angry}, \emph{happy}, \emph{neutral} and \emph{sad}) for classification evaluation.
-Besides that, we perform the five fold cross validation and the average results are reported.
+Besides that, we perform the five-fold cross validation and the average results are reported.